skolmuirgheasa/openfilmai/README.md

 2. Upload 1-3 reference images
 3. Set a voice ID (from ElevenLabs)
 4. When generating media, select the character to auto-fill images and voice

+### Voice Scene Builder

+For planning complex dialogue scenes:

+1. Click "Voice Scene Builder" in the bottom toolbar
+2. Create slots for each line of dialogue
+3. Assign visuals (videos/images) and characters to each slot
+4. Generate voice (TTS) and Lip-Sync for each line
+5. Export the assembled scene (Coming Soon)

 ## Troubleshooting